tpoisot/tpoisot.github.io/papers.md

 # Papers submitted and in revision

-**Timothée Poisot**, Michal Stanko, Dana Miklisova & Serge Mored.
+**Timothée Poisot**, Michal Stanko, Dana Miklisova & Serge Morand.
 Life-history traits and the structure of host-parasite networks.
 In revision.

 **Timothée Poisot**, Manon Lounnas & Michael E Hochberg.
 The structure of natural bacteria-phage bipartite networks favours the maintenance of diversity.
 Under review at *The ISME Journal*.